 Some babies quickly progress to 3 meals a day, while others take many weeks.
 Be guided by their usual milk intake - if they are still taking the required daily amount and enjoying solids as well, provide as much of their usual milk as desired.
-At this stage, solids should be offered after your baby has had their usual milk feed.
+If they are at this stage, solids should be offered after your baby has had their usual milk feed.
 It is important to continue their usual milk feeds until at least 12 months of age.